prashant-fintech/qfinbox/docs/index.rst

 Welcome to qfinbox documentation!
 ====================================

-**qfinbox** is a Python library for quantitative finance that is currently in early development.
+**qfinbox** is a comprehensive Python library for quantitative finance, providing robust tools for financial calculations, risk management, and investment analysis.
+The library is designed for finance professionals, researchers, and developers who need reliable quantitative finance tools.
-The library aims to provide tools for risk management, portfolio optimization, and financial modeling.

 .. toctree::
    :maxdepth: 2